You are here:

 Application Due Date Letter of Request Due Date (required 10 weeks prior to the application due date) July 1, 2015 April 22, 2015 November 2, 2015 August 24, 2015 March 1, 2016 December 22, 2015

 What are the due dates for the Letter of Intent (U01 applications with budgets of less than $500,000 in direct costs in any given year and all U34 applications)?

 The Letter of Intent is requested 30 days prior to the application due date.

 Should I complete a one-page specific aims section of the U34 application?
 If so, should I include the aims of the planning activities and the clinical trial?

 It is not required to include the specific aims of the clinical trial in the one-page specific aims section, but it is not discouraged.
 If you choose to include both, please make sure the planning project specific aims are clearly delineated from the clinical trial specific aims.
 A key reference from the FOA for you to consider when including or excluding details about the clinical trial is:

-No, a resource sharing plan is not applicable for this funding opportunity announcement.
+For the U34, a resource sharing plan is not required.

 Should the modular budget form be used for the U34, since direct costs should be $250,000 per year or less?

-The NIAMS Clinical Trial Planning Cooperative Agreement (U34) (PAR-14-199) must use the modular grant application (Source of information: http://grants.nih.gov/grants/funding/modular/modular.htm)
+The NIAMS Clinical Trial Planning Cooperative Agreement (U34) (PAR-15-166) must use the modular grant application (Source of information: http://grants.nih.gov/grants/funding/modular/modular.htm)

 How should appendices be submitted?